-‘Outlander’ Season 3: Sam Heughan Confess Filming Love Scenes with Caitriona Balfe is Difficult
+‘Outlander’ Season 3: Sam Heughan Confessed That Filming Love Scenes With Caitriona Balfe Is Most Difficult

 Meanwhile, Sam Heughan and Caitriona Balfe just finished filming for the third season of Outlander.
 The series is set to return on Starz this September.

-The upcoming season will pick up where it left off in season 2.
+The upcoming season will pick up where it left off in Season 2.
 It will continue with the story when Claire (Caitriona Balfe) returned to her life in 1948, the year when she got pregnant and gave birth to Brianna, Jamie’s daughter.
 Her marriage to Frank (Tobias Menzies) also resumes in this period.

-As for Jamie (Sam Heughan), he is in 18th century and in bad shape after coming back from the battle of Culloden.
-His suffers even more as he lost Claire as well.
+As for Jamie (Sam Heughan), he is in the 18th century and in bad shape after coming back from the battle of Culloden.
+He suffers even more as he lost Claire as well.

 [Featured Image by Starz Network]